tannerkj/NOAA_Storm_Events/README.md

 		deaths_indirect smallint
 	);

-Included are the attributes we need for this application, along with additional data we may opt to use in the future for further analysis.
+Included are the attributes we need for this application, along with additional fields we may opt to use in the future for further analysis.

 To create a surrogate primary key called id for this table, the following code is executed: